trailblazer/cells/README.md

 ### A Note On Fragment Caching

-Fragment caching is [not implemented in Cells per design](http://nicksda.apotomo.de/2011/02/rails-misapprehensions-caching-views-is-not-the-views-job/) - Cells tries to move caching to the class layer rather than cluttering your views with caching blocks.
+Fragment caching is [not implemented in Cells per design](http://nicksda.apotomo.de/2011/02/rails-misapprehensions-caching-views-is-not-the-views-job/) - Cells tries to move caching to the class layer enforcing an object-oriented design rather than cluttering your views with caching blocks.

+If you need to cache a part of your view, implement that as another cell state.

+### Testing Caching

-*Reminder*: If you want to test it in `development`, you need to put `config.action_controller.perform_caching = true` in `development.rb` to see the effect.
+If you want to test it in `development`, you need to put `config.action_controller.perform_caching = true` in `development.rb` to see the effect.

 ## Testing